Department ofHistory

 Biography:

-Dr. Frazier is a historian of Modern Europe, with a specialty in eighteenth-century Black British History and the African Diaspora.
-He conducts research in the areas of enslaved Black British people in the eighteenth-century, African American memory, material culture, comparative slavery, and digital history.
+Dr. Frazier is a historian of modern Europe, with a specialty in the comparative history of slavery and emancipation in modern Britain.
+He has secondary interests in African American history and digital history.
+He conducts research in Black British history, material culture, Atlantic slavery, African American intellectual history and memory.
 Dr. Frazier has taught courses in Early Modern European History, Modern European History, British History, African American history, African Diaspora, United States, and World History.
 He currently serves on the Council of the American Historical Association (AHA).

 Dr. Frazier is currently writing his book manuscript tentatively titled Slaves Without Wages: Runaway Black Slaves and Servants in Eighteenth-Century London.
 This project investigates the meaning of freedom and liberty in English society, particularly as it relates to enslaved Black people, both before and after the 1772 Somerset Case.
 His research has been funded by the National Humanities Center.